THOMASELOVE/theater/README.md

 This is the page describing Thomas Love's theatrical exploits.

-## My next performances will be as Chris and Inspector Carter in The Play That Goes Wrong at [Aurora Community Theatre](https://www.auroracommunitytheatre.com/shows-1) January 27 - February 18, 2023
+## My next performances will be as Chris in The Play That Goes Wrong at [Aurora Community Theatre](https://www.auroracommunitytheatre.com/shows-1) January 27 - February 18, 2023

 ## If I'm a student/friend/neighbor/colleague of yours, are you expecting me to come see you in theater?